Remon0187/Spotify-DL/README.md

 1. Sign up here -> https://developer.spotify.com/dashboard/, create an app.
 2. Enter your client id and secret in config.ini
 3. Get the Playlist ID from the playlist you would like to download:
-	* Select Spotify playlist -> Share -> Copy Spotify UR
+	* Select Spotify playlist -> Share -> Copy Spotify URI
 4. Example: `7hRA3QjxMhHd0YnD0VvExf`

 # Usage
 `python3 spotify_download.py`

 # To-Do 💡
 1. Integrate ZippyShare & 1Gabba